Roystonea dunlapiana

-Roystonea dunlapiana, commonly known as yagua or cabiche is a species of palm which is native to Nicaragua, Honduras, and southern Mexico (Chiapas, Campeche, Quintana Roo, Tabasco, Veracruz).
+Roystonea dunlapiana, commonly known as yagua or cabiche, is a species of palm which is native to Mexico, Nicaragua and Honduras.
 It is the only species in the genus Roystonea which is absent from the insular Caribbean.

 Description

 Roystonea dunlapiana is a large palm which reaches heights of 20 m.
 Stems are grey-white and about 38 cm in diameter.
 The upper portion of the stem is encircled by leaf sheaths, forming a green portion known as the crownshaft which is about 2 m long.
 Individuals have about 15 leaves with 4 m rachises; the leaves hang well horizontal.
 The 1 m inflorescences bear white male flowers with purplish anthers; the female flowers are undescribed.
 Fruit are 12–14.7 mm long and 7.1–9.5 mm wide, and are purplish black when ripe.

 Taxonomy

 Roystonea is placed in the subfamily Arecoideae and the tribe Roystoneeae.
 The placement Roystonea within the Arecoideae is uncertain; a phylogeny based on plastid DNA failed to resolve the position of the genus within the Arecoideae.
 As of 2008, there appear to be no molecular phylogenetic studies of Roystonea and the relationship between R. dunlapiana and the rest of the genus is uncertain.

 The species was first described by American botanist Paul H. Allen in 1952.
 Allen's description of R. dunlapiana, together with his description of R. regia var. hondurensis (now synonymised with typical R. regia) was the first record of Roystonea species native to Central America.